vic-ma/howtodismantle.github.io/_posts/2024-08-14-Barcode-Bliss-Part-I-Integrating-ProGlove-Scanners-with-Peakboard.md

 }
 {% endhighlight %}

 Let's switch to the Peakboard side.
 We set the MQTT broker and configure two subscriptions.
-Both listen at the topic "Peakboard/gateway/PGGW402650394/scan".
-This topic is built from the configured main topic plus "gateway" plus the serial number of the gateway plus the event "scan".
+Both listen at the topic "Peakboard/Gateway/PGGW402650394/scan".
+This topic is built from the configured main topic plus "Gateway" plus the serial number of the Gateway plus the event "scan".

 The Peakboard data source gives us the option to process the json right away by using so called data paths.
 We know from the sample JSON the scanned code can be found within the JSON under "scan_code", while the serial number is at "device_serial".
 And so we configure the two subscriptions that the JSON is translated into the scalar values we want to process later.